system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ![M.2 fan cover screws](./img/m2-fan-cover-screws.jpg)

-3. Remove the two screws securing heatsink covering the slot you wish to access and remove the heatsink.
+3. Remove the two screws securing the heatsink covering the slot you wish to access and remove the heatsink.

 ![M.2 heatsink screws](./img/m2-heatsink-screws.jpg)